milanglacier/minuet-ai.el/README.md

    - Set a longer request timeout (e.g., `request-timeout = 5`)

 To diagnose issues, examine the buffer content from `*minuet*`.

+# Contributions

+As this package is part of GNU ELPA, significant contributions require a copyright assignment to the Free Software Foundation (FSF).

 # Acknowledgement